JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Abstract

 \section{Abstract}

-{We present the properties of 16 faint Lyman-$\alpha$ emitting galaxies (LAEs) at $z>5.8$ from the \emph{JWST} Advanced Deep Extragalactic Survey (JADES) spectroscopic data in the \emph{Hubble} Ultra Deep Field/GOODS-S. These LAEs span a redshift range $z\approx5.8-8.0$ and UV magnitude range $M_{\textrm{UV}} \approx -17$ to $-20.6$, with Ly$\alpha$ equivalent width (EW) in the range $\approx 25-350$\,\AA.
+{We present the properties of 17 faint Lyman-$\alpha$ emitting galaxies (LAEs) at $z>5.8$ from the \emph{JWST} Advanced Deep Extragalactic Survey (JADES) spectroscopic data in the \emph{Hubble} Ultra Deep Field/GOODS-S. These LAEs span a redshift range $z\approx5.8-8.0$ and a UV magnitude range $M_{\textrm{UV}} \approx -17$ to $-20.6$, with the Ly$\alpha$ equivalent width (EW) in the range $\approx 25-350$\,\AA.
 The detection of other rest-optical emission lines in the spectra of these LAEs enables the determination of accurate systemic redshifts and Ly$\alpha$ velocity offsets, as well as the physical and chemical composition of their stars and interstellar media.
 These faint LAEs are consistent with metal-poor systems with high ionization parameters, similar to the general galaxy population at $z>6$.
-We measure an average ionizing photon production efficiency, log($\xi_{\textrm{ion}}$/erg$^{-1}$\,Hz) $\approx 25.56$ across our LAEs, which does not evolve strongly with redshift.
-We report an anti-correlation between Ly$\alpha$ escape fraction and velocity offset from systemic, consistent with model expectations.
-We further find that the strength and velocity offset of Ly$\alpha$ are not correlated with galaxy spectroscopic properties nor with $\xi_{\textrm{ion}}$.
+We measured an average ionizing photon production efficiency, log($\xi_{\textrm{ion}}$/erg$^{-1}$\,Hz) $\approx 25.57$ across our LAEs, which does not evolve strongly with redshift.
+We report an anti-correlation between the Ly$\alpha$ escape fraction and the velocity offset from systemic redshift, consistent with model expectations.
+We further find that the strength and velocity offset of Ly$\alpha$ are neither correlated with galaxy spectroscopic properties nor with $\xi_{\textrm{ion}}$.
 We find a decrease in Ly$\alpha$ escape fractions with redshift, indicative of decreasing sizes of ionized bubbles around LAEs at high redshifts.
-We use a range of galaxy properties to predict Lyman continuum escape fractions for our LAEs, finding that the ionizing photon output into the intergalactic medium from our LAEs remains roughly constant across the observed UV magnitude and Ly$\alpha$ equivalent width, showing a mild increase with redshift.
-We derive correlations between the ionizing photon output from LAEs and UV magnitude Ly$\alpha$ strengths and redshift, which can be used to build realistic, observationally-driven reionization models.}
+We used a range of galaxy properties to predict Lyman continuum escape fractions for our LAEs, finding that the ionizing photon output into the intergalactic medium from our LAEs remains roughly constant across the observed Ly$\alpha$ EW, showing a mild increase at fainter UV magnitudes and at higher redshifts.
+We derived correlations between the ionizing photon output from LAEs and their UV magnitudes, Ly$\alpha$ strengths and redshifts, which can be used to constrain the ionizing photon contribution of LAEs at $z>6$ towards cosmic reionization.}

 \keywords{(Cosmology:) dark ages, reionization, first stars -- Galaxies: high-redshift -- Galaxies: evolution -- Galaxies: star formation}